csc301-fall-2019/team-project-table-ready/d3/README.final.md

  - Log in on the homepage.
  - At any point after you are logged in, click the "log out" button on the top right corner to log out.

- ##### Navigating as Restaurant Manager User
+ #### Navigating as Restaurant Manager User
- - When you are logged in, you first see your personal Page:
+ - When you are logged in, you first see your personal page:
    - View your information on the left and all the restaurants you own on the right.
    - Update your information by clicking "Setting" and update your profile picture by clicking "Change Avatar".
    - Add a new restaurant by clicking the "Add New" button on the top right corner